-Draw a measurement azimuth (Direction) arrow
+Draw a measurement azimuth (direction) arrow

-The iMap azimuth direction arrow function lets you draw an arrow on a mapped measurement to indicate the direction your antenna was pointing when you took a measurement.
+The iMap azimuth direction arrow function lets you draw a direction arrow and line on a mapped measurement to record the direction your antenna was pointing when you took a measurement.
+This azimuth information is saved with the mapped measurement.

-- 1. Tap the Measurement Direction button. - 2.
-Tap and drag from the center of a measurement icon in the direction the antenna was pointing when the measurement was made. iMap draws an arrow from the measurement icon.
+1. Tap the Measurement Direction button.

+2. Tap and drag from the center of a measurement icon in the direction the antenna was pointing when the measurement was taken. iMap draws an arrow from the measurement icon with a line extending to the edge of the map (if Display Azimuth Arrows and Display Azimuth Lines are enabled in the View menu).